-Use the Local User Setup page in CiscoWorks Common Services to create a local user account that duplicates the system identity user you previously created in Cisco Secure ACS (as described in Defining Users and User Groups in Cisco Secure ACS, page 8-15).
+Use the Local User Setup page in CiscoWorks Common Services to create a local user account that duplicates the system identity user you previously created in Cisco Secure ACS (as described in Defining Users and User Groups in Cisco Secure ACS, on page 106).
 This local user account is later used for the system identity setup.
-For more information, see Defining the System Identity User, page 8-22.
+For more information, see Defining the System Identity User, on page 113.

-- ACS Integration Requirements, page 8-13 - Procedural Overview for Initial Cisco Secure ACS Setup, page 8-14 - Step 1 Navigate to the Local User Setup page in Common Services by following this path:
+- ACS Integration Requirements, on page 104 - Procedural Overview for Initial Cisco Secure ACS Setup, on page 105 - Step 1 Navigate to the Local User Setup page in Common Services by following this path:

-Security >

-Single-Server Management >

-Local User Setup

-- Step 2 Click Add.

-- Step 3 Enter the same name and password that you entered when creating the system identity user in Cisco Secure ACS.
-See Defining Users and User Groups in Cisco Secure ACS, page 8-15.
+Server where Security Manager is installed > desktop icon for Cisco Security Manager application > admin account login > Server Administration > Server > [menu selector symbol] > Security > Single-Server Management > Local User Setup Click Add.
+Enter the same name and password that you entered when creating the system identity user in Cisco Secure ACS.
+See Defining Users and User Groups in Cisco Secure ACS, on page 106.

-- Step 4 Check all check boxes under Roles.

-- Step 5 Click OK to create the user.
+- Step 4 Check all check boxes under Roles. - Step 5 Click OK to create the user.